 They stand apart from the usual “tourist traps” (such as the Museum of Torture or Chocolate Art Museum around Old Town Square).

-Here are the three museums we recommend most:
+Here are the four museums we recommend most:

 If you enjoy science, engineering, or simply great design, this museum is a must.
 Founded in 1908, it has been in its current grand functionalist building since 1942.